Thanh Hóa Bridge: Operation Carolina Moon

 In May 1966, an innovative attack, Operation Carolina Moon, was planned by the US Air Force.
 A new weapon was to be used: a large magnetic mine, that implemented a new energy mass-focusing concept.
 The plan was to float the mines down the river, till they reached the bridge, where the magnetic sensors would set off the charges, hopefully wrecking it permanently.
 The only aircraft with a large enough hold to carry these weapons was the slow-flying C-130 Hercules transport, so the operation was due to take place at night, to reduce its vulnerability.

 On the night of May 30, a first Hercules dropped five mines.
 A North Vietnamese prisoner later revealed that 4 of the 5 mines had in fact exploded under the bridge, but not caused any significant damage.
-However at the time the Americans did not know this, as after-mission reconnaissance had showed the bridge still standing, and a second raid was planned, with a different crew, for the following night.
+However, at the time the Americans did not know this, as after-mission reconnaissance had shown the bridge still standing, and a second raid was planned, with a different crew, for the following night.
 This second attempt turned to disaster: the Hercules was hit during its low-level run and crashed, killing the entire crew.
 An F-4 engaged in a diversionary attack nearby was also brought down and its crew lost.